 Design a smart purchase-funnel strategy: Traditionally, the customer lifecycle was a linear journey—invest in the most popular channel to create awareness, generate interest, create desire, and perform the desired action.
 A modern online buyer’s journey is far from predictable, given a wide array of channels and mediums.
 This has led to the urgency of re-evaluating customers’ journeys and learning about their persona for deep personalization to engage the customer in the loyalty loop.

 Here’s a use case to better understand the customer journey.

 The process enables higher engagement across the entire account lifecycle from the top funnel to opportunity development, closure, and post-sale.
-This deep personalization would give every single customer the engagement experience they want—even before they want it.
+This deep personalization would give every single customer the hyper-personalized engagement they want—even before they want it.

 The automated tool gives a virtual impression of talking to a real person on the other end.
 It interactively learns individual preferences, remembers, and utilizes implicit and explicit information from prior conversations.
 Such deep personalization is rewarded with customer loyalty and increased engagement.

 Hyper-personalization allows brands to modify their strategies, manage engagement, and improve brand affinity and attention by reaching customers across different channels and devices to provide a fully-connected, seamless, and cross-device user experience.
 In Amazon’s CEO, Jeff Bezos’ words, “We see our customers as invited guests to a party, and we are the hosts.
 It’s our job every day to make every important aspect of the customer experience a little bit better.”